|Branch of knowledge||Social and legal sciences|

 - Establishing and maintaining a network of professional contacts for taking advantage of synergies and opportunities.

 Internships are optional.
 They can take place in the third or fourth year, and have a value of 14 credits.
-International Business Economics students who undertake external internships must do so abroad.
+International Business Economics students who undertake external internships must do so abroad or in international companies.

 One of this bachelor's degree programme's distinguishing features is that it is compulsory for students to undertake a study period abroad, preferably in an English-speaking country.
 The credits a student obtains (a minimum of 20 and a maximum of 40) during such a period may be deemed to correspond to optional subjects or, if recognized beforehand, to compulsory third and fourth-year subjects.